-- ✓ Locate fire and rescue stations to achieve a seven-minute total response time coverage, where the projected service area is greater than two square miles and is estimated to have 730 calls annually or an average of two per day. - ✓ Evaluate the need for a centralized police vehicle storage center to provide a secure area for vehicles involved in fatal accident investigations, surveillance vehicle storage and police vehicle preparation; expand Mount Vernon police station. - ✓ Build new fire and rescue stations located near the intersection of Beulah Road and Leesburg Pike; the Hunter Mill Road corridor north of Oakton; the area south of Clifton; and upgrade the Herndon fire station. - ✓ Plan for a new fire and rescue station and possible colocated police station, and/or other public safety facility in the Laurel Hill area. - ✓ Construct a forensics facility and public safety operations center on West Ox Road.

-Maintain and renew the current Animal Shelter on West Ox Road, and build a new animal shelter in the southeast portion of the County, preferably in the Springfield/Mount Vernon area. - ✓ Expand the fire and rescue training academy when necessary based on a needs analysis for this facility. - ✓ Build at least one additional equipment maintenance facility, preferably located in the northwestern County area.
+- ✓ Establish and maintain, at a minimum, a seven-minute total response time coverage for fire and rescue emergencies to at least 95 percent of the County's population. - ✓ Build new fire and rescue stations located near the intersection of Beulah Road and Leesburg Pike; the Hunter Mill Road corridor north of Oakton; the area south of Clifton; and upgrade the Herndon fire station. - ✓ Expand the fire and rescue training academy when necessary based on a needs analysis for this facility. - Locate fire stations on a street with a traffic signal with pre-emption capability at a nearby intersection. - ✓ Plan for a new fire and rescue station and possible colocated police station, and/or other public safety facility in the Laurel Hill area. - ✓ Evaluate the need for a centralized police vehicle storage center to provide a secure area for vehicles involved in fatal accident investigations, surveillance vehicle storage and police vehicle preparation. - ✓ Maintain the current Animal Shelter on West Ox Road, and construct a new satellite animal shelter in the southeast portion of the County, preferably in the Springfield/Mount Vernon area, and collocated with other County facilities. - ✓ Provide at least one additional maintenance facility, preferably located in the northwestern County area.